-Do you have an in-house expertise to handle your hiring needs?
+Do you have the in-house expertise to handle your hiring needs?
 Could you benefit from developing it?

-Do you want to invest in a long-term recruiting strategies or you just need a quick fix?
+Do you want to invest in long-term recruiting strategies or you just need a quick fix?

 Answering these questions will help you make your final decision about using a recruitment agency.